Founded-in-Tally/founded-in-tally/README.md

 ## TODO

-- Models
-- Form to submit company (startup)
+- Form to submit company/startup (in progress)
 - Form to submit contributor
 - Form to submit events
 - Load and display companies on index